LIFE ON EARTH

 Man evolved over millions of years to be a hunter and problem solver.
 His female counterpart is a nest maker and socialite.
 Surely, with a combination of these skills and a good dose of common sense we might join hands as nations united to solve a common problem, instead of constantly fighting each other for political brownie points.
 We should perhaps respect each others beliefs and accept each others right to hold such beliefs dear as a prerequisite to achieving environmental stability.

-Many agree that our biological roles are no longer relevant in this day and age, where anyone with ability gets the lead role and indeed, the gentler sex, with their multi-tasking brain possibly has an advantage when it comes to communication.
+Many agree that our biological roles are no longer relevant in this day and age, where anyone with ability gets the lead role and indeed, the gentler sex, with their multi-tasking brain potentially has the advantage when it comes to communication.
 It is a biological fact that men cannot multi-task with their brains, simply because they are wired differently in order to fulfill their primary function as a hunter - a lunch chaser.

 Women are hard wired to communicate and watch the nest, which requires them to be able to monitor several activities at once.
 For this reason the female of the species has wider peripheral vision, the male's focus in dead ahead, designed to focus on the kill.
 A woman's brain has many more connections between left and right lobes than a male.
 It's a bit like a computer with two hard drives, left and right.
 The male computer has one ATA 130 ribbon cable linking hard drives, the female has two serial ATA cables passing information between drives.
 This is not myth, this is now proven scientific fact, made possible by real time brain scan studies.

 Fascinating though this is, understanding the differences in our make-up will not save the planet................
 It's up to all of us to pull together.
 Those who think only of themselves are not helping.
 Greed is and always has been bad for another human somewhere - those in favoured positions profiteering from ordinary folk: Bankers and politicians.
 Big business is also to blame.
 I'm not a socialist, I'm an ordinary man who sees what is happening around me and wants a fairer deal for everyone.
 A sustainable planet with sustainable policies and a decent standard of living for everyone.
-If we are to be taxed, I want taxes to be spent to the benefit of all those contributing.
-I want accountability and most of all I want forward planning - planning for the future - not just another leader stepping up to milk the present system.
+If we are to be taxed, we want taxes to be spent to the benefit of all those contributing.
+We want accountability and most of all we want forward planning - planning for the future - not just another leader stepping up to milk the present system.
 A system which has caused economic catastrophe, global warming and increasing debt for the ordinary man trying to eke a living.

 The secret planet earth - Youtube